phamminhquan/phamminhquan.github.io/index.md

 ## About me

-Hello There !!!
+Hello there,

 I'm currently a graduate student at University of Florida, majoring in Electrical Engineering.
 I focus mainly on signal processing and communication systems.
 I like to code in Python, specifically involving digital signal processing and data analysis.
 My current goal is to learn as much as possible about software-defined radios, specifically how to use them for communication networks applications.

+I'm currently interning for Analog Devices Inc. as a Digital Design Engineering Intern.
+My job is to model Crest Factor Reduction (CFR) stage in next gen transceiver using MATLAB.

+For my recent research, I also worked with Network Simulator 3 (NS-3) to simulate various network topologies, implement various traffic, and gather timing data.

-I've been a teaching assistant more than 2 years.
-When teaching, I try to aspire understanding.
+I've been a teaching assistant more than 2 years, for courses involving signal processing, probability theory, and communication theory.
+When teaching, I try to inspire understanding.

-Right now, I'm trying to learn to construct a communication network from software-defined radio in C++.
-So be on the look out for that on my [Github](https://github.com/phamminhquan).
+I often browse [Kaggle](kaggle.com), looking for interesting datasets to analyze, maybe construct visualization tools, maybe implement simple machine learning.

+Sometimes my work, research, or teaching inspire me to create various engineering tools, hopefully support fellow engineers around the world.

 ## Projects